frappe/erpnext_documentation/user/manual/en/erpnext_integration/woocommerce_integration.md

 Using WooCommerce Integration, the system creates Sales Orders in ERPNext for the orders created on WooCommerce using the WooCommerce webhook.

-While creating the sales order, if Customer or Item is missing in ERPNext, the system will create new Customer/Item by using the respective details from WooCommerce order data.
+While creating a Sales Order from WooCommerce, if the Customer or Item is missing in ERPNext, the system will create new Customer/Item by using the respective details from WooCommerce order data.
 It also creates Address linked to the Customer using the shipping details from the order data.

-## 1. How to setup?
+## 1. How to set up WooCommerce?

 ### 1.1 Generate API Key and API Secret

-1. From your woocommerce site's sidebar, click on Settings.
+1. From your WooCommerce site's sidebar, click on Settings.
 2. Click on the "Advanced" tab then click on the REST API link.

     ![Woocommerce API](/docs/assets/img/erpnext_integrations/wc-add-key.png)